 Eric Bjornlund is a lawyer and is co-founder and President of Democracy International (DI).
-Over the past 25-plus years, Mr. Bjornlund has designed, directed, evaluated, and provided training and technical assistance for international development programs in more than 70 countries.
-He has extensive experience and expertise across the full range of democracy, human rights, and governance (DRG), conflict, and transition programs and is a recognized expert on international and domestic election monitoring and on analytical methods for internation-al development assistance.
+Over the past 30 years, he has designed, managed, evaluated, and provided training and technical assistance for international development programs in 70 countries.
+He has extensive experience across the full range of democracy, human rights, and governance (DRG), peace and resilience, and transition programs and is a recognized expert on international and domestic election monitoring and on analytical methods for internation-al development assistance.
 Since 2003, he has co-led the successful effort to build DI into a thriving, contributing, influential international development company.